ReactionMechanismGenerator/RMG-database/databases/RMG_database/kinetics_groups/H_Abstraction/comments.rst

 InChI=1/C4H8/c1-3-4-2/h3H,1,4H2,2H3  (external symmetry number = 1, spin multiplicity = 1)
  +
 HO2 (external symmetry number = 1, spin multiplicity = 2)

+---
+532
+---
+X_H + .OO. --> HOO. + X.

+I have taken the estimated rate from 523, which assumes A=1e11 with Ea=enthothermicity, and assigned it to the top level X_H node so that whenever .OO. is abstracting from something without a proper rate, this value is used instead of the lengthy average.
+See notes to 523 for further details.

+..
+[MRHCBSQB3RRHO] M.R.
+Harper (mrharper_at_mit_dot_edu or michael.harper.jr_at_gmail_dot_com)
+The geometries of all reactants, products, and the transition state were optimized using the CBS-QB3 calculations.
+The zero-point energy is that computed by the CBS-QB3 calculations.
+The frequencies were computed with B3LYP/CBSB7.
+In computing k(T), an asymmetric tunneling correction was employed, the calculated frequencies were scaled by 0.99, and the temperatures used were: 300, 331, 370, 419, 482, 568, 692, 885, 1227, 2000 (evenly spaced on inverse temperature scale).

+..
+[Tsang1990] W. Tsang; "Chemical kinetic database for combustion chemistry.
+Part IV.
+Isobutane" J. Phys.
+Chem.
+Ref.
+Data 19 (1990) 1-68

+..
+[Tsang1991] W. Tsang; "Chemkcai kinetic database for combustion chemistry.
+Part V. Propene" J. Phys.
+Chem.
+Ref.
+Data 20 (1991) 221-273